ubaldot/dymoval/docs/source/model_validation_index/doe.rst

  Coverage region
 *****************

+Other than having an informative measurement dataset in terms of signal variation in terms of similarity to white-noise, we also want to cover as much amplitude as possible during our experiments.
+Such an amplitude is referred as coverage region.

-It is worth noting that a measurements dataset covering a fairly large region won't necessarily imply *information richness.* This happens for example when you take a wide range of values but you stimulate your target environment only with constant inputs in within such a range.
+However, it is worth noting that a measurements dataset covering a fairly large region won't necessarily imply *information richness.* This happens for example when you take a wide range of values but you stimulate your target environment only with constant inputs in within such a range.
 You would certainly have a measurements dataset with a fairly large covered region but it would contain little information.

    **Example**